 Be safe!

-The best treatment for naproxen and alcohol abuse are personalized therapy plans, medical support, cognitive-behavioral therapy, detox and support groups.
+The best treatment for naproxen and alcohol abuse are personalized therapy plans, medical support, cognitive-behavioural therapy, detox and support groups.

 Get help to find your way to recovery.